-How Trusses are known for the versatility they offer.
-They have a wide span which can cover around up to 30m (99/100ft).
-Therefore, they are mostly used for building bridges.
+Howe Trusses are known for the versatility they offer.
+They have a wide span which can cover up to 30m (99/100ft).
+They are mostly used for building bridges.

-North-Light Truss is one of the oldest remaining design.
-They offer durability and versatility through proper ventilation and wider span ranging up to 100ft.
+A North-Light Truss is one of the oldest remaining designs.
+They offer durability and versatility through proper ventilation and a wider span ranging up to 100ft.

 Trusses are generally used for larger buildings that need to have greater widths.
-They offer better structural integrity and strength compared to the simple bows.
-But, they do come at an additional cost.
-Understanding when your metal building requires trussed roof is very important to ensure the resistance of the building against various forces.
+They offer better structural integrity and strength in comparison to the simple bows, but they do come at an additional cost.
+Understanding when your metal building requires a trussed roof is very important to ensure the resistance of the building against various forces.

-The metal trusses do differ from one roof style to another.
-Every roof style has some specific requirements to fulfill which can only be attained by designing a specific size with certain metal gauge, panels, and bows and trusses.
+Metal trusses do differ from one roof style to another.
+Every roof style has some specific requirements to fulfill which can only be attained by designing a specific size with certain metal gauges, panels, bows and trusses.